HOW WE USE TARTARY BUCKWHEAT

 Bake loaves for 35 – 40 minutes at 400.
 Remove them from oven and cool them on their sides.

 Receive the kisses you’ll get for making the house smell so good, and enjoy!

 Tartary buckwheat flour and bran can be substituted for rye flour in a basic cracker recipe.
 This recipe makes about 2 dozen 1”X2” crackers.

 1/2 cup Tartary buckwheat bran

 1 teaspoon salt

 Small handful of fresh chives (or 1 tablespoon dried chives)

 About 1/2 cup water

-Combine wheat flour, buckwheat flour, grits, caraway seed, and salt in a bowl.
+Combine wheat flour, buckwheat flour, bran, caraway seed, and salt in a bowl.

 Thoroughly blend chives, crushed garlic cloves, oil, and honey in a food processor.